 Apportionment on a just and reasonable basis

-Where a property business consists of the letting of both a dwelling-house or dwelling-houses, and other letting, then it may be necessary to apportion interest and finance costs on any loan which has been taken out for the purposes of the whole letting business.
+Where a property business consists of letting both a dwelling-house(s) and other letting then it may be necessary to apportion interest and finance costs on any loan which has been taken out for the purposes of the whole letting business.

 Andy owns a building which includes both residential and office accommodation.
 The central heating system throughout the building has been causing problems so Andy takes out a loan of £10,000 to have much of the pipework replaced.
 His annual loan payments include interest of £800.

 To decide how much of the mortgage interest is subject to the restrictions applying to a ‘dwelling-related loan’, Andy compares the floor areas of the commercial and residential parts of the building.
 The residential parts make up 40% of the whole floor area of the building, so he applies that proportion to the annual interest costs to arrive at a figure of £320 to which the finance cost restrictions apply.